yvesgurcan/web-midi-player/README.md

 ## Contributing

+Make sure to read our [code of conduct](https://github.com/yvesgurcan/web-midi-player/blob/master/CODE_OF_CONDUCT.md) first.

 Something doesn't work?
 We want to know!
 Open a [new issue](https://github.com/yvesgurcan/web-midi-player/issues/new).

 Want a new feature?
 Awesome!
 Open a [pull request](https://github.com/yvesgurcan/web-midi-player/compare).